How Long Will My Vinyl Signs Last?

 So a graphic made with ORACAL 951 Black would be rated for 12 years on a vertical storefront, but only six years on an awning.
 Click here to view or download the Oracal General Warranty.
 We’ve added it to the Support Resources folder in our shopping cart for your convenience.
 What about those hood graphics?
 The General Warranty states—in red– “No warranty applies to graphics installed on horizontal surfaces (>45° from vertical) such as vehicle hoods, trunks & rooftops.”

-So be aware of the detrimental affect of the sun’s rays on vinyl installed horizontally or at an angle, and set your customer’s expectations accordingly.
+So never tell a client that this is how long your sign will last.
+We recommend inserting the words “up to” before you quote the film life.
+There’s a big difference between laboratory life and real world life.
+Be aware of the detrimental affect of the sun’s rays on vinyl installed horizontally or at an angle, and set your customer’s expectations accordingly.

 Outdoor Durability of Printing Ink on Vinyl